 Tubal Factor (Damage to Fallopian Tubes) / Pelvic Adhesions

 There are two options to treat patients with significant tubal damage and/or pelvic adhesive disease.
 The first option is to surgically repair the tubes and either get pregnant naturally or use Artificial Insemination or IUI to get pregnant.
 In many cases, however, surgery is not a good option as it may be very difficult to surgically fix the damaged tube(s) and/or the surgery may cause a high risk of an ectopic pregnancy.
 In these instances where the surgical option does not pose a high chance for success, the second option is to by-pass the tubes completely by using IVF as the treatment plan.
-Advanced Fertility Care Physicians will individualize the treatment plan for each patient or couple at our Tempe, Scottsdale or Phoenix AZ offices, and if you have tubal damage, they will provide you detailed information on each option so that you can make an informed decision.
+Advanced Fertility Care Physicians will individualize the treatment plan for each patient or couple at our Mesa, Scottsdale and Glendale AZ offices, and if you have tubal damage, they will provide you detailed information on each option so that you can make an informed decision.

 Current scientific data about endometriosis shows that mild to moderate forms of endometriosis may be effectively treated with a combination of surgical and medical therapy.
 For more stages of endometriosis, including the presence of endometriomas, IVF is the optimal first line treatment and offers the highest pregnancy success rates.